SimonWNCAS/vmcluster/README.md

 edit Vagrantfile to change:
 - N_COMP_NODES to the number of require compute nodes.
 The master node will always be created, and configured to run batch jobs.
 - N_CORES the number of cores per node.
 - LOCAL_NFS to a local empty directory.
 The cluster will nfs mount this directory at boot on all nodes under /vagrant.
+This is useful for running multinode jobs which share files.
+If there are issues, comment out the config.vm.synced_folder line in the Vagrantfile

 To boot the cluster
 ```